 From where I was perched I could see two young kids – maybe around eight or nine – playing down by the shore.
 They weren’t close to the water, just sitting in the grassy area a little ways off the bank.
 Two girls.
 I couldn’t really see what they were doing beyond that general observation.
 This was nothing out of the ordinary.

 What was unusual was the large, dapple-grey horse trotting along the shoreline towards them.
 Horses weren’t exactly an unusual sight themselves out in a rural town.
 But they were usually in their fields, or accompanied by a rider.
-There was no other person in sight and this horse had no saddle, bridle or any other sort of riding gear.
+There was no one else in sight and this horse had no saddle, bridle, or any other sort of riding gear.

 The kids took immediate notice of the animal, looking up from their chatter and letting out delighted squeals I could hear even from my spot up in the tree.
 I watched as they ran up to it, fearless as all children were, oblivious to the fact that if they spooked it, one kick from its front or back legs could shatter their developing bones.

-I watched at the pair gleefully pet the animal, the horse itself didn’t seem to mind the attention, which led me to think it was one frequently used for riding, most likely one of the horses rented out to tourists so they could enjoy a ride through the countryside.
+I watched as the pair gleefully pet the animal.
+The horse itself didn’t seem to mind the attention, which led me to think it was one frequently used for riding, most likely one of the horses rented out to tourists so they could enjoy a ride through the countryside.
 The horse lowered its head, allowing one of the kids to press a hand to its muzzle.
 I could hear their delighted laughter as the pair took turns alternating between stroking its flank and head.
 It was pretty cute, I have to admit.
-There’s always something magic about an unfamiliar animal being content with your presence.
+There’s always something magical about an unfamiliar animal being content with your presence.

-I couldn’t move from my spot, no matter how much my mind screamed at me to jump down to do something… anything!
-I’m ashamed to admit fear consumed me; that sweat dripped down my brow as my breathing grew more rapid by the second, my heart was beating so hard and fast it hurt.
+I couldn’t move from my spot, no matter how much my mind screamed at me to jump down and do something… anything!
+I’m ashamed to admit fear consumed me.
+Sweat dripped down my brow as my breathing grew more rapid by the second.
+My heart was beating so hard and fast that it hurt.
 I have no proper words to describe the primal terror that gripped me, the same terror I imagine gripped our ancestors when confronted by a giant cave bear or an angry mammoth.
 Though where their fight or flight instinct would kick in, mine didn’t.
 I was simply frozen.

 Frozen as the beast charged towards the water, screaming children on its back, their cries not silenced until their heads dipped under the water, water that frothed and bubbled as they struggled beneath the surface.